Snowboarders to launch Sochi gold rush

 American Hannah Kearney is another Vancouver 2010 winner looking well placed to repeat that success after she topped qualifying for the women's moguls final.

-In the biathlon sprint, Frenchman Martin Fourcade will start as the favorite but he will face stern competition from Norwegian Emil Hegle Svendsen, the sprint and pursuit world champion.
+In the biathlon sprint, Frenchman Martin Fourcade will start as the favourite but he will face stern competition from Norwegian Emil Hegle Svendsen, the sprint and pursuit world champion.

 (Writing by Keith Weir, editing by Mitch Phillips)